Business Name Ideas for Tech Startups: Patterns and Inspiration

 - They feel corporate and dated

-- They provide no SEO or discoverability value
+- They give you no SEO or discoverability value

 Build a real brand first.
 If you earn an acronym through usage, embrace it then.